-The file of associations the last 5 years alone was enough to fill an archive on the Agraria.
+The file on assassinations over the last 5 years alone was enough to fill an archive on the Agraria.
 The skirmishes between garrison forces and criminal elements were constant.
 The corps had private armies, especially the fireside company had a huge army of mercenaries for hire.
 The lightly detailed uprisings and coup attempts made her even more nervous.
-The little that was written was bad enough and despite her efforts she could not find where the rest of the report was hidden.
+The little that was written was bad enough, and despite her efforts, she could not find where the rest of the report was hidden.

 One thing was for certain, one did not just stride into any position on Centhia.
 For Hendrik to have managed to become and survive being governor and then president….
 Her intuition felt more correct by the second.
 The way Mertha spoke of him this was a stressed and harmless human, it must be a façade.
 The stress was certainly there, but harmless…a predator might be a more apt description.
 She would have to talk to Mertha in the morning, they could not afford to be naïve.

 The next morning, they gathered to discuss what to do before lunch.
 Mertha was pacing back and forth “we should have some suggestions ready for what aid we can supply them, the Agraria is ready to send small amounts of personnel and supplies.”
 Serla had to take it up now, before they got any further